 You may have needed time away from work to recover or been unable to return to work at all, leading to lost income.
 You could claim compensation for your lost earnings, current and future, as part of your truck accident claim.

 Your unique experience following the wreck can affect the extent of pain and suffering you claim.
 Discuss your losses with your attorney, including the physical pain of your injuries as well as emotional losses, social isolation, and other challenges.

 Truck drivers must carry insurance policies that provide a considerable amount of protection following an accident.
 The companies that provide those policies, however, may try to minimize your compensation.
 They may offer you a settlement soon after your accident.
 The adjuster who speaks to you might sound convincing.
 They might even convince you that he or she wants to help you.

-This settlement offer, however, may not reflect the full compensation you deserve for your injuries.
+This truck accident settlement offer, however, may not reflect the full compensation you deserve for your injuries.
 Consult our experienced truck accident attorneys before accepting a settlement from the insurance company to ensure you get the money you need to cover your injuries.

 Console and Associates, P.C.